isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-02-24-a-black-cowboy.md

 tempers his praise when he tells Joshua: “...don’t go buying no bigger hat size, ’cause you still got a lot to learn” (p.
 122).
 The captain says not to buy a bigger hat because he means Joshua should not develop a “big head,” or any arrogance regarding his skills.
 The captain tells Joshua not to feel any conceit.
-The idiomatic expressions that Joshua hears and records in his journal provide key insight regarding life in 1870s Texas and specifically, life as a cowboy.
+The idiomatic expressions that Joshua hears and records in his journal provide key insight into Joshua's life as an 1870s black, Texas cowboy.

 # Similes